Quine: Realizing LLM Agents as Native POSIX Processes: Properties

 \subsection{Continuity}

 Agents face two forms of mortality: context exhaustion (cognitive death) and process termination (physical death).
 Quine uses standard POSIX mechanisms to persist across both.

-\textbf{Surviving cognitive death: continuation across \texttt{exec}.} The \texttt{exec} syscall replaces the process image---clearing memory and conversational context---while preserving process ID, parent relationship, mission (argv), environment variables, and open file descriptors.
+\textbf{Surviving cognitive death: continuation across \texttt{exec}.} The \texttt{exec} syscall replaces the process image---clearing memory and conversational context---while preserving process ID, parent relationship, environment variables, and open file descriptors.
+In Quine's default self re-entry path, the current image and mission \texttt{argv} are reused as well.
 This gives the agent a way to renew itself without becoming a different computational entity in the process graph.

-As an agent approaches context limits, it can externalize progress markers into environment variables or the filesystem, then \texttt{exec} into a fresh instance that reconstructs working state from those artifacts.
-The key idea is not to preserve raw cognition, but to preserve enough structured state to make cognition reconstructible.
+As an agent approaches context limits, it can \texttt{exec} into a fresh instance while preserving several distinct continuity surfaces at once: process identity in the process graph, live material and pipeline state in open file descriptors, and scoped or durable state in environment variables or the filesystem.
+In Quine's default self re-entry path, mission continuity is preserved as well through reuse of the current \texttt{argv}.
+The key idea is not to preserve raw cognition, but to preserve enough structured state to make cognition reconstructible. \texttt{wisdom} is one Quine-specific convenience for encoding compact scoped state in environment variables, not the definition of \texttt{exec} continuity itself.
 Long-lived history can remain on the filesystem; active context is selectively reassembled after renewal.

 \textbf{Surviving physical death: feedback through stderr and exit status.} When a child process terminates---whether by completing its task or failing---the parent must decide how to continue.
 A failing child emits diagnostics on stderr before terminating; the parent reads this and decides whether to retry, skip, or escalate.
 Exit status (0--255) provides a compact outcome signal; shell conditionals (\texttt{\&\&}, \texttt{\textbar{}\textbar{}}) become cognitive branch points.
 Standard Unix supervision semantics thus function as adaptive agent coordination.